TheSighing/chimera/README.md

 Gathers context and text and stores these in relation to each other with level identifiers.

 #TODO:
+TIME TO SWITCH TO THE LOWER LEVEL ZMQ and make a messaging protocol that returns a JSON stream of the data this will be more efficient and faster and less BUGGY

 Need to make a way to install using npm, update the capabilities of the "climber" to gather more info from wiki.

 Need to create gulp or grunt method to start both servers simultaneously seeing as they are dependent on each other to function.